Is it Safe to Buy Off Plan Properties in Thailand?

 Penalties & Compensation

-Payment Penalties – Check what the penalties are for non-payment and what kind of window they allow for you to remedy matters.
-It is not uncommon for the contract to be rescinded and monies paid thus far retained.
+Payment Penalties – Research the penalties for non-payment and what kind of window the developer allow for you to remedy matters.
+It is not uncommon for the contract to be rescinded and money paid thus far retained.

-Late Completion – Compensation should be paid to you if the developer is late with completion.
+Late Completion – On the other hand, compensation should also be paid to you if the developer is late with completion.
 The daily minimum for these is 0.01% and they are generally deducted from the final payment.

 Extension Clause – this will contain the length of grace period allowed to the developer before incurring late penalties.